pactus-project/pactus.org/website/_posts/2024-01-24-mainnet-launched.md

 ## Years to Launch

-Pactus Mainnet started creating the first block on 24 Janary 2024 at 20:24:10 UTC time.
+Pactus Mainnet started creating the first block on 24 January 2024 at 20:24:10 UTC time.
 Pactus Mainnet is the result of years of hard work, research, and innovation.
 It started from one idea: